unagisan69/vinnie/README.md

 ```
 Vinnie first asks for the Discogs release ID for your album. (ex. the URL is https://www.discogs.com/release/1032187-UNKLE-Burn-My-Shadow then the release ID is 1032187).

+Vinnie then checks the given folder for FLAC files.
+If it finds WAV files it will first convert them to 24-bit FLAC.
+If it finds FLAC then it will confirm they are 24-bit.

 Vinnie then pulls the metadata for the album from Discogs and uses it to set the folder name, filenames, and tags for each track.
-Vinnie will then confirm that all FLAC files are 24-Bit.

 Next, Vinnie prompts you for audio equipment information in order to create a lineage.txt file which it adds to the new folder.
 Defaults can be set for this file so you can just press enter for each prompt.